 - Mince up your garlic cloves, and get all your other ingredients ready and waiting.

-- Put on your pasta water to boil.
+- Put on your pasta water to boil in a large pot.

-- Into a large frying pan, add olive oil, minced garlic and tomato paste & sautee for a minute.
+- Into a large frying pan, add a little olive oil, minced garlic and tomato paste & sautee for a minute.

 - Add the tomatoes to the frying pan and turn the heat up a little.
 You want the tomatoes to cook down a little. (if they are whole tomatoes, chop them up a bit)